lean-dojo/LeanCopilot/README.md

 #### Running LLMs

-Lean Copilot also allows you to run the inference of LLMs in Lean, which can be used to build customized proof automation tools or a wide range of LLM-based applications not limited to theorem proving.
+You can also run the inference of any LLMs in Lean, which can be used to build customized proof automation or other LLM-based applications (not limited to theorem proving).
+It's possible to run arbitrary models either locally or remotely (see [Bring Your Own Model](#bring-your-own-model)).

 <img width="1123" alt="run_llms" src="https://github.com/lean-dojo/LeanCopilot/assets/5431913/a4e5b84b-a797-4216-a416-2958448aeb07">